FranciscaFigueiredo/API-Sing-me-a-Song/README.md

 </br>

 - GET /recommendations/top/:amount
   - Lists the songs with the highest score and their score.
-The top x songs (parameter :amount of the route) should be returned, sorted by score (highest first)
+The top x songs (parameter :amount of the route) should be returned, sorted by score (highest first).

+  A resposta tem o formato:
   ```
   [
     {